Real Results from Real Users

 3) The Discovery

-This is what makes the stack compelling: each tool targets a specific failure mode, and together they form a coherent loop.
+Each tool in the stack targets a specific failure mode, and together they form a coherent loop:

 • cass: search across prior sessions and decisions so you do not re-solve problems